davidkonrad/toUnicodeVariant/README.md

 ```javascript
 toUnicodeVariant('U N I C O D E', 'f') //🇺 🇳 🇮 🇨 🇴 🇩 🇪
 ```
-However, if you pass a string that contain a country code, or even the name of some international organizations, many readers nowadays return the corresponding flag :
+However, if you pass a string that contain a country code, or even the name of some international organization, many readers will render the corresponding flag instead :
 ```javascript
 toUnicodeVariant('DK EU UN', 'f') //🇩🇰 🇪🇺 🇺🇳
 ```